Gabriele-Iacono/Movie-App/readme.txt

 "Movie Rental System".
-This system will manage movies, directors, genres, customers, and rental movies
+This system will manage movie, directors, genre, customers, and rental movie